 What else would you add to this list?
 How have you effectively used LinkedIn to further your professional career?
 Let us know.

-This blog was written by our Program Coordinator, Kinsey Hicks Terry.
+This blog was written by our past Program Coordinator, Kinsey Hicks Terry.